RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 <div class="alert">
   <span class="material-icons">error_outline</span>
-  The Rockefeller Archive Center reading rooms will reopen to researchers on a limited capacity basis on April 4, 2022.
+  The Rockefeller Archive Center reading room is now open to researchers.
 Researchers should contact
   <a href="mailto:archive@rockarch.org">archive@rockarch.org</a>
   to schedule an appointment.
-All researchers and visitors to the Rockefeller Archive Center must review and comply with our
-  <a href="/about-us/covid-19-prevention-policy-for-researchers-and-visitors/">COVID-19 Prevention Policy</a>.
+Please review the Rockefeller Archive Center's <a href="/about-us/covid-19-prevention-policy-for-researchers-and-visitors/">COVID-19 Prevention Policy</a>.
 </div>

 ## How to Contact Us